Pier Maua, Av Rodrigues Alves, 10 – Centro, Rio de Janeiro – RJ – Brazil 20081-250

-- Port's cruising season is November through April.
+- Port's cruising season runs November through April.

 - In 2017, the cruise port had 14 ships with scheduled visits during the 2017 Rio Carnival period.
 These vessels disembarked over 50,000 passengers at the port's Maua Pier.
 This alone injected into the city's economy around USD 18 million.
 Most of the ships arrived on February 26 (samba school parades's first day).
 On that single day, the number of disembarked cruise ship tourists and crew was over 35,000.

 - To ensure the pier's security and faster terminal operations, the number of port employees was quadrupled.
 The port's statistics showed that between January and April 2017, a total of 93 cruise vessels were scheduled to dock at Maua Pier, carrying around 350,000 passengers and crew.
 These visitors injected into the Rio's economy around USD 105 million (based on the average daily spending USD 300 pp).